MLB Steroid Sluggers: The Top 10 Home-Run Hitting Offenders

 In terms of accomplishments, Jose Canseco was the first player to ever get 40 home runs and 40 stolen bases in a single season.
 He also hit the longest home run ever seen in Toronto's Skydome.
 In the end, though, it was all due to cheating.
 The fact that everyone else was cheating doesn't justify what Jose did.
 He's a farce, a cheat, a bully, and an occasional violent criminal.
 He's not Hall of Fame material.

 In the end, he will forever be remembered as the man who fueled the disgrace of the steroid era.
 Perhaps also as the guy who once let a ball bounce off his head for a home run.

 Jose Canseco Hits One Into the Fourth Deck in Toronto's Skydome

 During his rookie season with the Oakland Athletics in 1987, McGwire was tall and skinny.
 Ten years later, he'd look like he gained another 75 pounds of solid muscle.
 Fans know one of the biggest jokes in the sport is the weight of the players that are listed on baseball cards and programs.
-Big Mac's official size was listed at 6'5" and 215 lbs.
-Feel free to laugh, I'm sure they weighed him during his fist season and never bothered to do it again even after growing bigger.
+Big Mac's official size was listed at 6'5" and 215 pounds.
+Feel free to laugh; I'm sure they weighed him during his first season and never bothered to do it again even after growing bigger.